Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Appendix

 \subsection{Using this Work to Select VLM}

-The prerequisite to using this work is to lay down the problem statement and its scope along with other system parameters that should include, but shouldn't be limited to resource availability, data availability, system constraints, resource or data processing budget, acceptable performance bounds, etc.
+The prerequisite to using this work is to lay down the problem statement and its scope along with other system parameters that should include, but should not be limited to resource availability, data availability, system constraints, resource or data processing budget, acceptable performance bounds, etc.

 Start with finding the task type, application domain and reasoning type closest to your requirement from Table~\ref{tab:comparison_task_types},~\ref{tab:domain_results_all} and~\ref{tab:knowledge_types_results_all}.
 Next, from your design constraints, identify some sets of VLMs acceptable for your solution.
 For example, if using on-device AI, you might only be able to use either small VLMs, or closed model accessible by APIs, depending on your acceptable performance bounds, and regulatory aspects of being able to share data across, having the inference budget for using APIs, and so on.
 Refer to Section~\ref{sec:vlm_eval} for a more detailed discussion around which models will fit which needs.
 Between those, check the performance of the subset of categories and subset of models, and choose the best model.